JerdonPhilip/jpmac.github.io/README.md

 - 👋 Hi, I’m Jerdon Philip G. Macaraeg
 - 👀 I’m interested in Technology
-- 🌱 I’m currently seeking for ab internship
+- 🌱 I’m currently seeking for an internship
 - 📫 How to reach me jerdonphilipmacaraeg@gmail.com